ashinshanly/Echoself/README.md

 ### Development Note

 The virtual environment directory (`venv/`) is not included in the repository and should be added to your `.gitignore` file.
-Each developer should create their own virtual environment following the setup steps above.
+Each user should create their own virtual environment following the setup steps above.

 ## 💻 System Requirements